The International Human Rights Framework on the Right of Peaceful Assembly

-Tanzania is not a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.
+Tanzania is not a party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the State has violated their human rights as protected under the Covenant.

 Every individual shall have the right to assemble freely with others.
 The exercise of this right shall be subject only to necessary restrictions provided for by law in particular those enacted in the interest of national security, the safety, health, ethics and rights and freedoms of others.

-Tanzania is a state party to the 1998 Protocol on the African Court on Human and Peoples' Rights, and has not allowed the right of petition to the Court by individuals and non-governmental organisations.
+Tanzania is a party to the 1998 Protocol on the African Court on Human and Peoples' Rights, but has not allowed the right of petition to the Court by individuals and non-governmental organisations.